dan-veltri/ace-intro-to-deep-learning/README.md

 ## Installing on your own machine

-To run these you'll need python and the following pip packages installed.
-As Keras updates a lot (often breaking older code syntax) note the package version numbers the code was tested on.
-I recommend installing packages using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/):
+To run these you'll need python and the following packages installed. :
   * numpy
   * scikit-learn
   * h5py